-WAC 246-841A-589 246-841A-589 through 246-841A-595 246-841A-595 apply to the endorsement of a nursing assistant-certified as a medication assistant.
-A nursing assistant-certified with a medication assistant endorsement administers medications and boardboardcommission board-approved treatments to residents in nursing homes under the direct supervision of a designated registered nurse.
+WAC 246-841A-589 through 246-841A-595 apply to the endorsement of a nursing assistant-certified as a medication assistant.
+A nursing assistant-certified with a medication assistant endorsement administers medications and commission board-approved treatments to residents in nursing homes under the direct supervision of a designated registered nurse.

 Nothing in these rules requires a nursing home to employ a nursing assistant-certified with a medication assistant endorsement.
-A medication assistant's employer may limit or restrict the range of their employee's functions permitted in these rules, but rules but may not expand those functions.
+A medication assistant's employer may limit or restrict the range of their employee's functions permitted in these rules, but may not expand those functions.